soleneferon/my_own_repo_emissions_solene/README.md

 1. Create a new repository with the emissions app for my own account

 ### WEEK 7 - Task 3: App design
-_The app dev team will dive into App Design this week as we start to learn the basics of customizing our Emissions Calculator_
+_The app development team will dive into App Design this week as we start to learn the basics of customizing our Emissions Calculator, we will work on the colors, the text and the favicon inside app
+The diary Group will propose with pics and text in the repo diary what would we adjust design-wise of the app to make it look cooler
+The Methodology Group will keep adding the methods to the diary_

+I learned:
+1. How the design aligns with the code machinery in Flask
+1. Different ways of editing my falsk app design
+1. How to change colors and text in my existing app design Colors standards for html
+* RGB. e.g. rgb(0,0,0) is black
+** A fourth digit stands for opacity rgb(R,G,B,a) a from 0.0 to 1.0
+* Hex #000000 is also black
+** Opacity in here goes with 2 additional digits at the end. e.g. 00 is 0% and FF is 100% #000000FF
+We can find nice color mixes on this website: [Coolors](https://coolors.co/)

 ### WEEK 8 - Task 4: App deployment